 Finally, MEF is looking for a Director for Winter 2000.
-Nomb nations forms for the directorship are also available on the MEI response office door and on the MEF web site.
+Nominations forms for the directorship are also available on the MEF office door and on the MEF web site.

-If you have any questions about MEF, you can contact MEF math by dropping by the office, calling x5757, or by writing to Send mefcom@undergrad.math.uwaterloo.ca by th cally
+If you have any questions about MEF, you can contact MEF by dropping by the office, calling x5757, or by writing to mefcom@ undergrad.math.uwaterloo.ca

-John Poole math MEF Director, Fall 1999 Red
+John Poole, MEF Director, Fall 1999